yimusad/web102_prework/README.md

 ## Notes

-Debugging the JavaScript code was a bit of a hassle but I was able to utilize the web developer tools on Chrome & Safari to find and fix issues.
+Debugging the JavaScript code was a bit of a challenge but I was able to utilize the web developer tools on Chrome & Safari to find and fix issues.

 ## License